Book Reviews - Biography & Family

 I asked to review this book as it was a biography and hoped it would lead to some tips and ideas on how to write family history.
 I have no interest in mountaineering nor military history and so was slightly apprehensive when I started reading.
 But I was very pleasantly surprised and can recommend the book whole heartedly.

 Hugh Norton, the son of Edward Felix (Teddy) Norton, the subject of the biography, writes very clearly of his father’s whole life, not just his mountaineering accomplishments on Everest.
-In doing so, he brings his father to life, showing the reader Teddy’s personality, his likes and dislikes, and his most of all his values.
+In doing so, he brings his father to life, showing the reader Teddy’s personality, his likes and dislikes, and most of all his values.
 The story of E F Norton covers the early 20th century and the turmoil brought by war and foreign policy.
 But the book doesn’t become bogged down with a technical and military history of First World War battles; nor does it get bogged down with the policies of overseas government of the British Commonwealth of the time.
 It is a very personal account of one man’s life in the Army, with a side story of his climbs on Everest.

 The book is very easy to read and I did so in only a couple of days.
 The descriptions allowed me to picture the places E F Norton lived and his struggles in the very harsh world of Mount Everest.
 The photographs, sketches and quotations served to illustrate the commentary and ultimately to show an unbiased view of the man.

-The book is not a series of antidotes used to amuse the reader, but a proper life history.
+The book is not a series of anecdotes used to amuse the reader, but a proper life history.
 Although, some family stories have been included to lighten the atmosphere and ensure the story is not just a list of places and dates.
 As a biography, this is a well thought out book, enjoyable and worth reading.

 Reviewed by Sue Steel